olympianoiseco/AudiounitFileBrowserBug/README.md

             // Attempt to restore the archived state for this user preset. do {
                 fullStateForDocument = try presetState(for: preset)
-                // Set the currentPreset after we've successfully restored the state.
+                // Set the currentPreset after successfully restoring the state.
                 _currentPreset = preset
             } catch {
                 print("Unable to restore set for preset \(preset.name)")